- Manuscript Submission Requirements Checklist

 Two-page proposals should be sent to the Deputy Editor of the corresponding journal section for consideration.
 Contact information for the Deputy Editors can be found on the journal’s homepages or the masthead of each journal section.

-For Feature Article submissions, the author should provide a clear, concise, and critical status report of the field as an introduction to the article.
+For Featured Article submissions, the author should provide a clear, concise, and critical status report of the field as an introduction to the article.
 The author’s own contribution and its relationship to other work in the field should constitute the main body of the article.
 Controversies, if they exist, should also be outlined.
 Possible future directions and the significance of the research area to the field of physical chemistry should be pointed out.
-Feature Articles are limited to ~8 printed pages (equivalent to ~40 pages of double-space-typed text with figures, tables, references).
-A brief biography for each author of the Feature Article must be included.
+Featured Articles are limited to ~8 printed pages (equivalent to ~40 pages of double-space-typed text with figures, tables, references).
+A brief biography for each author of the Featured Article must be included.
 Photograph(s) may also be included with the biography.
 A TOC graphic is required for use in the Web edition of the journal.
-Authors of Feature Articles will be invited to provide an image to appear on the cover of the issue in which the Feature Article appears at no cost to the author.
+Authors of Featured Articles will be invited to provide an image to appear on the cover of the issue in which the Featured Article appears at no cost to the author.

-Review Articles are published by invitation.
+Reviews are published by invitation.
 They are strictly reviews of active and rapidly changing fields with little or no new data reported.
 They are ~8 pages long (~40 typed pages).
 Authors are encouraged to submit two-page proposals to the Deputy Editor of the corresponding journal section for consideration.
-A brief biography for each author of the Review Article must be included.
+A brief biography for each author of the Review must be included.
 Photograph(s) may also be included with the biography.
 A TOC graphic is required for use in the Web edition of the journal.
-Authors of Review Articles will be invited to provide an image to appear on the cover of the issue in which the Review Article appears at no cost to the author.
+Authors of Reviews will be invited to provide an image to appear on the cover of the issue in which the Review appears at no cost to the author.